 A: Active duty soldiers request TA and enroll in courses online through GoArmyEd.
 Here is the step-by-step procedure:

-A: Guardsmen apply for Tuition Assistance and other forms of Coast Guard education assistance through the USCG Institute through the processing system run by The U.S. Naval Education and Training Professional Development and Technology Center (NETPDTC) in Pensacola, FL.
+A: Guardsmen apply for Tuition Assistance and other forms of Coast Guard education benefits through the USCG Institute through the processing system run by The U.S. Naval Education and Training Professional Development and Technology Center (NETPDTC) in Pensacola, FL.
 The institute approves the TA Application (CG-4147), which is then given to the institution (ALU) during registration.
 ALU will then bill the NETPDTC for the government’s share of the tuition.

 The military advisors on our Admissions team will provide you with the proper course information and degree plan to enable you to apply for Tuition Assistance with the Coast Guard.